FUE5BASE/FUE5/README.md

 The factory must grow.

 **How does it work?**<br>
 Nuke wrote a Factorio mod called [FUE5-Exporter](https://github.com/FUE5BASE/FUE5-Exporter), which exports the ingame base as a .json text file.
 This text file is then parsed by our UE blueprints which create 3D replica of your ingame base in UE5.
+Most of the trailer shots have been built this way.

 **Is there any gameplay?**<br>
 No. All you can do is to fly around your base and toy around with existing assets and UE construction and event blueprints.
 For those with experience in UE there is a lot of fun stuff you can do with the blueprints we've designed for the belt, rail and logistic systems.